 While many true wireless earbuds go the way of AirPods mimicry these days, Microsoft rejects this notion with its disc-shaped Surface Earbuds.
 The earbuds’ striking appearance is sure to draw the attention of cubicle neighbors, but are they worth discussing beyond the design?
 Let’s see how the open-fit Microsoft Surface Earbuds perform on a daily basis, and whether these eccentric earphones are worth their asking price.

-Editor’s note: this Microsoft Surface Earbuds review was updated on July 1, 2021, to address the Google Pixel Buds A-Series as an alternative.
+Editor’s note: this Microsoft Surface Earbuds review was updated on November 2, 2021, to address the Apple AirPods (3rd generation) as an alterantive.

 Who should get the Microsoft Surface Earbuds?

 - Windows 10 PC owners will enjoy all the perks of the Microsoft Surface Earbuds and from Swift Pair to Microsoft 365 integration.

 - Listeners who want open-type earbuds that actually stay in place should get the Surface Earbuds.
 The rubberized ear/wing-tip hybrid keeps the circular housings in place even during vigorous movement like shoveling five-foot snow mounds.